darklang/docs/docs/datastores.md

 Once you are satisfied with your code, run the REPL to test it (if you are just testing, delete the data after).
 The new datastore should be locked, and you can use another REPL to verify the output looks correct.
 Set up each reference to the datastore to use the new one datastore within a [Feature Flag](/docs/feature-flags).

 When you're ready to change your traffic to use the new datastore, run the migration, and commit each feature flag.

+Setting DBs by type and DB Migrations are coming, if you have requests or inputs please let us know.

+## Using an External Datastore

+We strongly recommend using this built-in datastore.
+If you have an external databas, you can connect to it via REST.
+[Tutorial](/docs/tutorials/external-db).